Patchier/Big-Warden/README.md

 1. Navigate to your Big Warden installation folder, then find and open ModOrganizer.exe

-2. In the top right corner, you will see a drop-down menu next to the play button, which will start with "Dragon Age Redesigned Version 7.3c" selected
+2. In the top right corner, you will see a drop-down menu next to the play button, which will start with "Dragon Age Redesigned Version 7.3c" selected.
+If not, select it from the drop-down.

 3. Click "Run", and start by installing Dracomies True Textures.
 Do not change any paths, as it is already set to extract to the correct mod folder.